adam-p/yesterday-i-learned/random.md

 1. Smoke testing is testing for the most basic things of the system.
 1. `adb install -r` installs the apk without failing when it already exists.
 1. Water (blue) + Sun (yellow) = Plants (green)
-1. "Chlorophyll" is derived from the Greek words χλωρός, chloros ("green") and φύλλον, phyllon ("leaf")
 1. [Breast milk can be bought online][onlythebreast].
-It is contaminated with fecal matter, but since [babies benefit from fecal matter][thepowerofpoop], the decision is arguably good for you.
+It is contaminated with/by fecal matter, but since [babies benefit from fecal matter][thepowerofpoop], the decision is arguably good for you.
 1. Mixing diesel gas with regular gasoline is worse for diesel engines (timing) than it is for gasoline engines (smoke/poor performance).
 1. ["Soft Coding"][thedailywtf] is the practice of putting everything in a configuration file.
 It is an antipattern.
 1. [On reddit][reddit 31]: "Gets real tedious round here, sometimes.
 Nobody has ever fucked-up; everyone has sterling advice on all matters of discussion; everyone is a doctor, an engineer, a mathematician, a lawyer..
 Misinformation Land littered with tiresome puns and cringeworthy, circlejerking references to ye olde threads gone by."